 HTML <base> tag

 When writing in HTML, the <base> tag is used to designate the base URL for every relative URL inside of a document.
-This tag may only be used once, and it must be contained within the <head> of the page.
-The following sections contain information about this tag, including an example of it in use, as well as related attributes and browser compatibility.
+This tag may only be used once, and it must be contained in the <head> of the page.
+The following sections contain information about this tag, including an example of it in use, and related attributes and browser compatibility.

-Notice we can load the Computer Hope Guy image using only the relative path because we specified where the absolute path is using the <base> tag in the <head>.
+Notice we can load the Computer Hope Guy image using only the relative path because we specified the absolute path in the <base> tag in the <head>.
 In other words, the current URL is: https://www.computerhope.com/jargon/h/html-base-tag.htm.
 Normally, the browser would try to load "chguy.gif" from the https://www.computerhope.com/jargon/h/ directory because it's the same directory as the "html-base-tag.htm" file.
-However, because the base tag devices the base as https://www.computerhope.com/ it will load "chguy.gif" as https://www.computerhope.com/chguy.gif.
+However, because the base tag devices the base as https://www.computerhope.com/ it loads "chguy.gif" as https://www.computerhope.com/chguy.gif.

-Within an HTML tag, an attribute dictates certain aspects of an HTML element.
+In an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair; all tags support standard attributes.
-The following table shows all of the current unique HTML attributes for the <base> tag, as well as a description of each.
+The following table shows all of the current unique HTML attributes for the <base> tag, and a description of each.

 |href||Designates the URL of the web page where the link points.|

 |target||Designates the target for all of the hyperlinks in a page.|